inbloom/secure-data-service/sli/databrowser/README.md

 a look in the `config/config.yml` file.
 This file contains the most important areas to configure.
 You will find configuration on a per-environment basis.

-First and foremost, are the url to the Api, `callback`, `client_id`, and `client_secret`.
-The first is the url needed to actually access the inBloom Api.
+First and foremost, are the url to the ESDS Api, `callback`, `client_id`, and `client_secret`.
+The first is the url needed to actually access the ESDS Api.
 Second, is the callback.
 You will want to replace everything before `/callback` with the url to where you have the inBloom Databrowser running.
 Finally the `client_id` and client_secret are the two pieces of information you need to complete OAuth with this app.
 You can get these values by going through the application registration process with inBloom.
 Once you have completed these